aahmadf123/ml_automation/dags/UNIFIED_PIPELINE_README.md

 - `PARALLEL_TRAINING` - Whether to train models in parallel (default: "True")
 - `MAX_PARALLEL_WORKERS` - Maximum number of parallel training workers (default: 3)
 - `APPLY_FEATURE_ENGINEERING` - Whether to apply feature engineering in preprocessing (default: "False")
+- `DASHBOARD_URL` - URL to the dashboard UI for approvals (used in HITL notifications)

 ### For Clean Datasets